bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **Applied JavaScript**.
 During this sprint, you studied **DOM and components**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **an online Bloomtech newspaper**.
+In this challenge you will demonstrate your mastery of these skills by creating **an online Bloomtech newspaper**.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding sprint.

 You are not allowed to collaborate during the sprint challenge.

 ## Project Set Up

 - [ ] Fork and clone the repo.
-Delete your old fork from Github first if you are repeating this Unit.
 - [ ] Open the assignment in Canvas and click on the "Set up git" option.
 - [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
 - [ ] Check to see that Codegrade has accepted your git submission.